 Ms. Ehrenpreis' second email response was very brief.
 My theory, she wrote, "just wasn't so".
 She noted Jefferson's arthritis saying "he specifically chose this posture and seating arrangement for his personal use and comfort."

 Ms. Ehrenpreis is a professional curator.
 She's an academic.
 She has far more access to the suite than I do.
 So, as much as I enjoyed our discussion, there was nothing more I could say to convince her that I was on to something.
 Nonetheless, I propose that my theory is hands-on, legs up, and posture tested over long periods of time.
 It's physical application day in and day out.
-It also explains the purpose of the flat sides; the need for the desk to turn; the chaise-like design; and gives reason for the rotating chair.
-Using the desk as arranged at Monticello (and to claim the casters provided all the functionality) ignores the rotating features and unique shape of the desk.
-Any standard desk or table, chair and footrest can do what the Jefferson suite can do if used as arranged at Monticello.
-So why did Jefferson innovate a rotating desk with two flat sides?
+It also explains the purpose of the flat sides, the need for the desk to turn, the chaise-like design, and gives reason for the rotating chair.
+Using the desk as arranged at Monticello (and to claim the casters provided all the functionality) ignores all the rotating features, and it doesn't explain the unique shape of the desk.
+Any standard desk or table, chair, and ottoman can do what the Jefferson suite can do if used as arranged at Monticello.
+So why did Jefferson innovate a rotating chair and a desk with two flat sides?
 Because of his arthritis?
 I don't think so.

 Newell 2021 © All rights reserved.